 After several months, I finally scored a copy of Third Edition Warhammer Fantasy Battle.
 I've been reading about the Oldhammer movement, and it's philosophy is similar to that of the Old School Renaissance: a do-it-yourself vibe, with heavy reliance on a referee instead of a rulebook.
 The book has some wear, but it isn't falling apart.

 This is the edition that got me started in fantasy gaming back in the late 1980s.
-Although I'd been playing D&D for quite awhile, when it came to wargaming I was sci-fi only--Ogre, Battletech, and Warhammer 40,000: Rogue Trader, which eventually led me around to Warhammer Fantasy Battle
+Although I'd been playing D&D for quite awhile, when it came to wargaming I was sci-fi only--Ogre, Battletech, and Warhammer 40,000: Rogue Trader, which eventually led me around to Warhammer Fantasy Battle.

 Since I worked in a game store around this time, my employee discount resulted in the acquisition of a whole bunch of undead miniatures (that being my favorite army).
 However, I never really got to use them on the battlefield until I started playing Hordes of the Things.
 However, the idea of quickly painting up a couple of units and a champion or two for a quick battle has me excited.
 And now I have the rules, so I can get those skellies on the table for some Oldhammer!